jakobabesser/jakobabesser.github.io/index.md

 ## News

+- 20.07.2022: I'm honored to be invited to be part of the [editorial board of the EURASIP Journal on Audio, Speech, and Music Processing](https://asmp-eurasipjournals.springeropen.com/about/editorial-board)

+- 14.07.2022: Our ISMIR paper "Multi-pitch Estimation meets Microphone Mismatch: Applicability of Domain Adaptation" (co-authored with Franca Bittner, Marcel Gonzales, Maike Richter, and Hanna Lukashevich) was accepted!

 - 19.05.2022: I gave a talk at the AES Europe Spring Convention on [Classifying Sounds in Polyphonic Urban Sound Scenes](https://aeseuropespring2022.sched.com/event/10BX8/classifying-sounds-in-polyphonic-urban-sound-scenes-stream-b), where I introduced the [Urban Sound Monitoring (USM) dataset](https://github.com/jakobabesser/usm)

 - 27.04.2022: I gave a presentation entitled "Erkennung akustischer Quellen in komplexen Szenarien" (in German) at the [17.
 Jenaer Akustik-Tag](https://www.eah-jena.de/mb/studium/laborbereiche/akustik/jenaer-akustiktag).